sentairanger/Torvalds-Computer-Vision/README.md

 ### 2024 update

 I have tested this project now using 32 Pi OS Bullseye.
 I had to follow this [issue](https://github.com/openvinotoolkit/openvino/issues/8789) to get OpenVINO to compile.
 Note that this project will not work later this year as Intel has stopped supporting the NCS2.
+Also Legacy Camera mode needs to be update on Raspberry Pi OS.
+First go to the terminal and type `sudo raspi-config` and then go to `Interfaces` and then enable Legacy Camera mode.
+This only works on 32 bit Pi OS.
+This will be depreciated in the future.
 If there are any more updates I will update the README as time goes by.